 1918 was a triumph for democracy that came out of the tragedy of war, as three times more people were entitled to vote in the general election than in pre-war times.
 Unfortunately, that democratic revolution stopped at the doors of the Commons.
 A hundred year later and the Lords remains an old fashioned male bastion: only a quarter of the peers are women.
 To this day the galleries overlooking the Lords Chamber are called “Peeresses Galleries” – the place where Lords wives are supposed to sit to watch the men debate.
 The simplest way to accelerate change would be to have an elected second chamber using a system of fair votes.

-Both the Scottish Parliament and the Welsh Assembly have a higher proportion of women elected than either houses of Parliament.
+Both the Scottish Parliament and the Welsh Assembly have a higher proportion of women elected than either house in Westminster.
 Both use a mixed system of PR and first past the post.
 The number of women MEP’s the UK sends to the European Parliament under a system of PR is also relatively high at 41%, around the same as women on the London and the Welsh Assemblies.
 This may all be a coincidence, but I suspect that the mix of modern political institutions and PR has opened a space for women to thrive.

 Replacing the Lords in this way would be fitting in this centenary year for women’s suffrage because in 1918 it wasn’t just 8.5 million middle class women who benefited, as the reforms also gave the vote to 5.6 million more men after their voting age was lowered to 21 and the property qualification was abolished.
 Democracy grew and renewed after the disasters of the 1st World War, although it was another 10 years before working class women would finally get the vote.